-When searching this issue on Google, from the LSI(Latent Semantic Indexing), you can see some related searches "my phone won't turn on or charge", "my android phone won't turn on and it's fully charged", "Samsung phone won't turn on after charging", etc. This shows certain situations of this issue.
-Here is a true example:
+When searching this issue on Google, you can see some related searches "my phone won't turn on or charge", "my android phone won't turn on and it's fully charged", "Samsung phone won't turn on after charging", etc. Here is a true example:

 Recover Data from Phone That Won't Turn on